Loosing touch with reality.

 G. Travis Norvell was the pastor of Judson Memorial Baptist Church in Minneapolis, a church approaching its 110th birthday.
 Such a milestone beckoned the familiar liturgy of institutional life: campaigns, vision documents, new ministry plans, program calendars, strategies to draw the neighborhood near.
 That would have been normal for a church accustomed to managing its own existence.

-It seems appropriate for church leaders to talk about the neighborhood, about their audience.
-To imagine what people need.
-To produce messages, events, initiatives, and outreach plans in response.
+It seems appropriate for church leaders to talk about the neighborhood, to talk about their audience, and to imagine what people need.
+And then to produce messages, events, initiatives, and outreach plans in response.
 Leaders will speak of young families, isolated seniors, seekers, skeptics, the unchurched, the overchurched, the spiritually curious, the burned-out.
 The neighborhood gets rendered into ministry categories.
 And then we design for the neighborhood we’ve rendered.

 Norvell identified this problem plainly.
 For years, he had sat in his office imagining what the community wanted or needed.
 “Never did I think I could just ask them.”
 So he began asking.